-- 1. Maternity, adoption and parental leave without pay shall be granted to an employee: - a. as provided for in Part 6 of the Employment Standards Act. - b. for a stated period of time so that the return to duty will coincide with the commencement of the following term or semester. - 2.
-Supplemental Unemployment Benefits on Maternity Leave: - a.
-When a pregnant teacher takes the maternity leave to which they are entitled pursuant to the Employment Standards Act, the Board shall pay the teacher: - i.
-95% (ninety-five percent) of their current salary for the first two weeks of the leave which falls during times when school is in session; - ii. the difference between 95% (ninety-five percent) of their current salary and the amount of E.I. maternity benefits received by the teacher, for a further fifteen (15) weeks provided that period falls when school is in session. - 3.
-Supplemental Unemployment Benefits on Parental/Adoption Leave: - a.
+- 2. Supplemental Unemployment Benefits on Parental/Adoption Leave: - a.
 Paid leave of up to two (2) days shall be granted an employee receiving an adopted child. - b.
 When a teacher takes the parental/adoptive leave to which they are entitled pursuant to the Employment Standards Act, the Board shall pay the teacher: - i.
-75% (seventy-five percent) of their current salary for the first two weeks of the leave which falls during times when school is in session; - ii. the difference between 75% (seventy-five percent) of their current salary and the amount of E.I. parental/adoptive benefits received by the teacher, for a further ten (10) weeks provided that period falls when school is in session. - 4.
+75% (seventy-five percent) of their current salary for the first two weeks of the leave which falls during times when school is in session; - ii. the difference between 75% (seventy-five percent) of their current salary and the amount of E.I. parental/adoptive benefits received by the teacher, for a further ten (10) weeks provided that period falls when school is in session. - 3.
 Return From Maternity / Adoption / Parental Leave - a.
-An employee returning from maternity or adoption leave within the same school year shall be reassigned to the same position held prior to the leave. - i.
+An employee returning from maternity or adoption leave within the same school year shall be reassigned to the same position held prior to the leave.

+- i.
 An employee returning from extended maternity or adoption leave shall be assigned to a comparable position. - ii.
-In the event of circumstances beyond the employee's control, they may be permitted, based on the Board's requirements, to return to duty earlier than initially stated, but in any event no later than the commencement of the next school year.

-- iii.
-The combined term of extended maternity, adoption or parenthood leave, shall not exceed thirty (30) consecutive months. - 5.
+In the event of circumstances beyond the employee's control, they may be permitted, based on the Board's requirements, to return to duty earlier than initially stated, but in any event no later than the commencement of the next school year. - iii.
+The combined term of extended maternity, adoption or parenthood leave, shall not exceed thirty (30) consecutive months. - 4.
 Extension to Maternity / Adoption / Parental Leave - a.
-An extension to maternity and adoption leave shall be granted by the Board without pay, or employee benefits: - i. to the end of the school year with seniority; - ii. for an additional twenty (20) months without seniority, provided that: - 1. extensions are requested in writing one (1) month in advance; - 2. return from leave coincides with the commencement of a school term or semester. - 6.
-Use of Sick Leave
+An extension to maternity and adoption leave shall be granted by the Board without pay, or employee benefits: - i. to the end of the school year with seniority; - ii. for an additional twenty (20) months without seniority, provided that: - 1. extensions are requested in writing one (1) month in advance; - 2. return from leave coincides with the commencement of a school term or semester.

+5. Use of Sick Leave